How to Cancel a Temporary Vehicle Importation Permit (TIP)

 What happens if you don't return the TIP?

 The time and expense are worth avoiding troubles in the interior of Mexico.
-And don't forget to return the permit at the border when heading back to the US, to obtain your deposit and to avoid any penalties.
-Remember the TIP is only good for 180 days.
-If you plan to extend your stay in Mexico, be sure to schedule a trip to the border to renew the TIP.
-You cannot renew it within the interior of Mexico.
+And don't forget to return the permit at the border before or when it expires to get your return deposit, and to avoid any penalties.
+Remember the TIP is only good until the expiration date.
+If you plan to extend your stay in Mexico, be sure to schedule a trip to the border to cancel your TIP and get a new one.
+You cannot do this within the interior of Mexico.

 PLEASE NOTE that Banjercito is a Mexican government agency.
 Mexpro has no affiliation with Banjercito and we CANNOT provide Temporary Vehicle Importation Permits (TIPs) for Mexico.

 Mexico auto liability insurance is required to obtain a TIP.
 Don't forget to purchase insurance from top quality insurers with Mexpro.
 And, Happy Travels!